thegetty/quire-docs/content/guide/getting-started.md

 3. Open a web browser and visit [http://localhost:1313](http://localhost:1313) to see the publication.
 To stop the preview you can either press Control–C or type `quire stop` and press enter.

 Quire files can be edited in any text editor, though we recommended [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/), two free and fully featured options.
 With one of these text editors installed, open your Quire project in it.
-You will see the directory contents listed in the left sidebar.
-As you make and save changes to these files the web browser preview of the site will automatically update as well.
+You will see the directory contents listed on the left sidebar.
+As you make and save changes to these files, the web browser preview of the site will automatically update as well.

 {{< q-class "box warning" >}}